© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn Wen round cairn is a scheduled monument protected by Cadw under reference BR386.
 View the official record →

-Garn Wen is a round cairn located in Breconshire, Wales, and represents a funerary monument of prehistoric date.
+Garn Wen is a round cairn located in Breconshire, Wales, dating to the Prehistoric period and serving a religious, ritual and funerary function.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR386.

 Garn Wen round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn Wen round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR386.